LihleDon/airflow-crypto-market-pipeline/README.md

 ## Why this project

 Airflow is the most requested orchestration tool in data engineering job postings.
 Most junior candidates have never run a real DAG.
-This project demonstrates a working scheduled pipeline with proper task dependencies, XCom data passing, and a persistent local warehouse.
+This project shows a working scheduled pipeline with proper task dependencies, XCom data passing, and a persistent local warehouse built at zero cost.